 Within Planning, Local Plans can play a central role in helping to facilitate this key national environmental objective.
 Effective strategic plan making can help deliver sustainable development and help address the challenges that climate change brings, complementing measures outside of the planning sphere but not resolving climate change challenges on its own.
 Clearly the County is vulnerable to the impacts of climate change from rising sea levels to changing weather patterns.
-The costs of climate change are projected nationally to be high and it is emphasised that not taking action could cost more than taking steps to reducing emissions now to avoid the worst impacts of climate change and as such the planning system has a duty to ensure that action is taken to encourage and deliver more sustainable development.
+The costs of climate change are projected nationally to be high and it is emphasised that not taking action could cost more than taking steps to reducing emissions now to avoid the worst impacts of climate change in the future.
+Sustainable development through land use policies is regarded as a key means of addressing climate change and as such the planning system has a duty to ensure that action is taken to encourage and deliver more sustainable development.